WolverineSportsAnalytics/basketball/README.md

 	- Filter only the days you need
 		○ Note: only need to run when didn't pull FanDuel information from FanDuel competition

+### If need to run rotoguru file, Run rotoguruIDManagement.py
+    - Job: align the rotoguru player ID with the basketball reference id

 ### If need to run rotoguru file, Run pos_sallary.py
-	- Job: align the rotoguru player ID with the basketball reference id
 	- Job: put the fanduel and draftkings position and salary into the performance table

 ### Run sumPoints.sql